Updated February 4, 2022.

 - Managing entry numbers can also be done through reservation systems, physical distancing markings, having attendees queue at a safe distance for toilets or by bringing payment machines to attendees, where possible.

-- Manage attendees leaving the venue particularly at close of business to ensure there is no crowding together.
+- Manage attendees leaving the venue, particularly at the close of business to ensure there is no crowding together.

 - Remind attendees who are accompanied by children that they are responsible for supervising them at all times and should follow physical distancing guidelines.